 - Add toppings and put it back into the oven until your toppings are cooked!

-- *Note: I didn't have oat flour, per say, but I tossed about ⅓ cup rolled oats into my food processor until they turned to flour.
-I read that you can do the same thing with quinoa.
-But I haven't actually tried it so I can't say for sure.
+I didn’t have oat flour, per say, but I tossed about 1/3 cup rolled oats into my food processor until they turned to flour.

 After that, you can top with your remaining ingredients.
 I used tomato sauce and shredded mozzarella cheese.
 Bake for another 10-15 minutes, depending on your toppings.